LeDernier/game_music_scripts/README.md

 Clone or download the project and unzip it.
 All the .txt files are music scripts that you can load and use with Sonic Pi.

-## Using and Extending

-The lib folder contains several python files you may want to extend, especially, utils.py and inSimulationUtils.py.

 ## License

 This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.
 Some of the scripts are largely inspired from [Sam Aaron](https://github.com/samaaron)'s example scripts distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.